The Story of Budgie Diecast Toys

 Several early models were transferred from the Morestone range but new models quickly appeared so that by 1961 there were 37.
 To start with they were not numbered but in 1960 a system of using even numbers was introduced starting with the Refrigeration Truck No.202.

 In addition, the miniatures range was expanded with new models now that the 'Esso' Series was being discontinued.
 These appeared in 'Mobile' and 'Modern' boxes and in yellow Budgie blister-packs.

-In 1960 also, the Morris brothers moved their main office from Stoke Newington in North London to St Albans but continued production at the R.Smith (Diecastings) Ltd. premises in Hoddesdon.
-Sales continued to expand but when, in 1961, they were approached by the toy business of S Guiterman expressing an interest in buying Budgie Toys along with Morris & Stone and the R.Smith foundry, Sam & Harry Morris decided to sell.
+In 1960 also, the Morris brothers moved their main office from Stoke Newington in North London to St Albans but continued production at the R.Smith (Diecastings) Ltd. premises in Hoddesdon as well as sub-contracting manufacture to Modern Products.
+Sales continued to expand throughout the world with new groups of models like the 'Wagon Train' items based on a popular TV series.